How to Hem Curtains with Hem Tape

 ironing hem of curtain.

-measuring a 1
+measuring a 1 inch hem on a curtain.

-curtains, upside down, on an ironing board.
+curtains, upside down, on an ironing board, after ironing on hem tape.

-Step 5: Finish the curtain's corners.
+Step 5: Finish the Corners

 cutting back corner of curtain hem diagonally.